cpplibv/libv/LIBV-TODO.md

 --- AWAITING ---------------------------------------------------------------------------------------

-doc / blog: Klipse plugin - http://blog.klipse.tech/cpp/2016/12/29/blog-cpp.html
-resource: dns like resource resolver for custom arguments: Args... -> ResourceDescriptor -> Resource
-resource: forbid usage of absolute paths
-resource: forbid usage of relative paths with starting ..
 asnyc: https://www.youtube.com/watch?v=t4etEwG2_LY
 cmake: combine libs http://stackoverflow.com/questions/37924383/combining-several-static-libraries-into-one-using-cmake
-cmake: generator expressions https://cmake.org/cmake/help/v3.8/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7)
-gl: uniformbuffer?
+cmake: generator expressions https://cmake.org/cmake/help/v3.8/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7) cpp.proposal: _ec - ec postfix exception free overload with error code as return value cpp.proposal: implicit - keyword that would replace explicit but instead of blacklist, whitelist cpp.proposal: namespace :: {} - a way to open the global :: namespace from any other namespace cpp.proposal: namespace ::std {} - a way to open any namespace given absolute path from any other namespace
+cpp: clarify template vs auto type deduction rules
+cpp: replace every raw ptr with a smart counter part (incl observer_ptr) doc / blog: Klipse plugin - http://blog.klipse.tech/cpp/2016/12/29/blog-cpp.html frame.core: remove core
+frame: Move frame from disconnected monitor
 gl: framebuffer
+gl: glEnable(GL_DEBUG_OUTPUT);
+gl: remove irrelevant member function from templated textures
 gl: renderbuffer
 gl: templated buffer for binding
-gl: remove irrelevant member function from templated textures
-gl: glEnable(GL_DEBUG_OUTPUT);
+gl: uniformbuffer?
-layout: size percent and ratio should use the leftover space not the whole parent or provide option for both way
+layout: hard type (enum) align anchor and orient
-layout: think layout as a graph instad of a stack..., just think and see whats going on with that approach
+layout: think layout as a graph instead of a stack..., just think and see whats going on with that approach libv.log: log thread naming libv.sig: merge back and place meta (too many tamplate argument) into libv.meta
+libv: LIBV_ASSERT, LIBV_DEBUG_ASSERT, LIBV_STATIC_ASSERT in utility header
+libv: provide exception free alternative api EVERYWHERE! hehehehehe.
+resource: dns like resource resolver for custom arguments: Args... -> ResourceDescriptor -> Resource
+resource: forbid usage of absolute paths
-layout: hard type (enum) align anchor and orient ui / frame: remove default own thread, give them an io_service like executor
+resource: forbid usage of relative paths with starting .. ui / frame: remove default own thread, give them an io_service like executor
-ui: setText => set()(Label::Text, "Main Menu");
-ui: skip setter   ^^ () by making it a member instead of a function -> set(Label::Text, "Main Menu");
-ui: component if invalid was, then does nothing on invalidation
+ui: (shader) Program Descriptor: program is defined by a descriptor (which can be identified with a simple string key), this could also be applied for the rest of the resources
 ui: take a look at frame and component events
-ui: (shader) Program Descriptor: program is defined by a descriptor (which can be identified with a simple string key), this could also be applied for the rest of the resources
-cpp: clarify template vs auto type deduction rules
-cpp: replace every raw ptr with a smart counter part (incl observer_ptr) cpp.proposal: _ec - ec postfix exception free overload with error code as return value cpp.proposal: namespace :: {} - a way to open the global :: namespace from any other namespace cpp.proposal: namespace ::std {} - a way to open any namespace given absolute path from any other namespace cpp.proposal: implicit - keyword that would replace explicit but instead of blacklist, whitelist
-libv: LIBV_ASSERT, LIBV_DEBUG_ASSERT, LIBV_STATIC_ASSERT in utility header
-libv: provide exception free alternative api EVERYWHERE! hehehehehe. merge vsig back and create vmeta and vtmta (too many tamplate argument)

 Set default displayed tab size for your repository http://stackoverflow.com/questions/8833953/how-to-change-tab-size-on-github/23522945#23522945